Unity Cloud Code

 - You want to prevent malicious users from altering the client code, changing their state, and cheating.
 You might also want to prevent users from reverse-engineering your game logic.

-- Using multiple online services can make the game feel sluggish or difficult to write on the game client as you integrate with more server-side components.
+- You want to use multiple online services without making the game feel sluggish or difficult to write on the game client as you integrate with more server-side components.

 Typically, you create and maintain a game server that can handle these use cases.
 However, effectively managing, scaling, and upgrading backend infrastructure can require a lot of effort.
-You also need to manage the compatibility between hardware, the security of the servers, and writing the API that the game interacts with.
+You also need to manage the compatibility of many components, including:

-By using Unity's Cloud Code to write stateless server-side code on a fully managed infrastructure, you can primarily focus on developing your game logic.
+By using Unity's Cloud Code to write stateless server-side code on a fully managed infrastructure, you can focus more on developing your game logic.
 Cloud Code automatically provisions server capacity based on load so you can ensure that your players receive a good experience without any lag or downtime.
-This also ensures that you only pay for what you use, because there are never any wasted resources when the game is not receiving traffic.
+Cloud Code also ensures that you only pay for what you use because there are never any wasted resources when the game is not receiving traffic.
 In addition, because your code runs in a secure sandbox, you can protect your game logic from reverse engineering.
 Seamless integration with other Unity services allows you to write code that ties in multiple components without concern for authentication or compatibility.
-You can instantly deploy code to live games without the need to roll out a client update that would require users to update their installs.
+You can instantly deploy code to live games without rolling out a client update that would require users to update their installs.

 The following process details a typical development cycle:

 - Create a script.
+You can create a Cloud Code script through the Unity Dashboard.
 Select the type (currently only API scripts are supported) and add custom parameters.

 - Write the code.
 Build from the example scripts or start from scratch.
 Easily integrate with other Unity services by using the Cloud Code API clients.